basil009/OTP_C/README.md

+Netcat-like program that uses One-Time-Pad (OTP) to encrypt and decrypt exchanged text over the network.
-C: One time pad generator (OTP) encryptor and decryptor.
-Communicates files over the network through socket, and manages multiple connections using forked processes.
+Communicates using C sockets, and manages multiple connections using forked processes.